What to Bring:

 We try to limit class size to 25 students max.
 If you see that a class is filling up, please shift your mat so everyone has space.

 The last few minutes of each yoga class is called Savasana.
 It is a time of rest, reflection and peace.
-Classes are 45 minutes to 1 ½ hours long.
+Classes are 45 to 75 minutes in duration.
 Please plan to be in the room for the duration.
 If you must leave early, inform the instructor before class starts and exit quietly before Savasana begins.
 In this instance, it’s okay to leave without returning props or studio mats.

 Please return props neatly to their proper storage after wiping them down with our free disinfectant wipes.
 Again, we have FREE-to-use mats and props.
 Help us keep it that way.
 Ernie would be happy to provide free blanket folding and storage lessons.